vaubarth/anypath/README.rst

 Contributing
 ============
-You can contribute in any of the following areas, no matter if it is your first OSS contribution or your thousandst.
+You can contribute in any of the following areas, no matter if it is your first OSS contribution or your thousandths.
 Contributions are welcome for example:
 - If you find any issue or bug when using AnyPath
 - If you want to add to the documentation or fix incorrect or missing documentation.
 - If you want to add features or work on the codebase in general

 Just file an issue in the tracker first describing what you would like to do and then create a pull-request.

-Everything related to this project is governed by the Code of Conduct (CODE_OF_CONDUCT.rst).

 License
 -------